A Primal-Dual Algorithm for Hybrid Federated Learning

 We investigate the performance of HyFDCA on several datasets and in several different problem settings (number of clients and percentage of available clients).
 These different problem settings cover the vast number of different environments seen in practice.

-Three datasets were selected.
+Three datasets are selected.
 MNIST is a database of handwritten digits where each sample is a $28$x$28$ pixel image \citep{MNIST}.
 News20 binary is a class-balanced two-class variant of the UCI ``20 newsgroup'' dataset, a text classification dataset \citep{news20_covtype}.
 Finally, Covtype binary is a binarized dataset for predicting forest cover type from cartographic variables \citep{news20_covtype}.

 We use the hinge loss function for $l_i$ in experiments.
-A practical variant of LocalDualMethod, shown in Algorithm \ref{practicalLocalDualMethod}, was used for experiments.
+A practical variant of LocalDualMethod, shown in Algorithm \ref{practicalLocalDualMethod}, is used for experiments.
 Line 6 of Algorithm \ref{practicalLocalDualMethod} has a closed form solution of $\Delta \alpha_{k,i}^{t} = y_i(\max(0,\min(1,\lambda N(1-x_i^Tw_0^{t-1})+y_i\alpha_{k,i}^{t-1}))) - \alpha_{k,i}^{t-1}$, where $y_i$ is the class label for the $i$-th sample.
-Furthermore, the second occurrence of SecureInnerProduct in Algorithm \ref{mainalgo} was omitted for experiments because it did not improve empirical performance and incurred more communication cost.
+Furthermore, the second occurrence of SecureInnerProduct in Algorithm \ref{mainalgo} is omitted for experiments because it does not improve empirical performance and incurred more communication cost.